harperreed/-lrprev-extract-go/README.md

 - `-l`: Specify the path to your Lightroom catalog (.lrcat) [Optional].
 - `-include-size`: Include the size of the images in the filename of the output JPEGs [Optional].
 - `-help`: Display help information and usage examples.
+- `-gui`: Launch the GUI for selecting input files and directories.

 If you don't provide the required arguments, the tool will prompt you for the necessary information interactively.